Michael Ashcroft: Business career

-Following a period in Belize after completing his education, Ashcroft returned to hitch hike around Europe, and then for a short period of time became the manager of a rock and roll band.
+Following a period in Belize after completing his education, Ashcroft returned to hitchhike around Europe, and then for a short period of time became the manager of a rock and roll band.

 In 1967, Ashcroft joined Carreras Tobacco as a management trainee.
 He left Carreras in 1969, joining Pritchard Services Group, a cleaning and business services company, after several months unemployed.
 In 1972, at the age of 26, he started his own business, Michael A. Ashcroft Associates, which he used to launch several profitable acquisitions.

 Acquisitions and divestments

-Ashcroft's first acquisition was Uni-Kleen – a loss-making cleaning company with 1,000 employees, which he purchased for just £1 in 1974, with a £15,000 bank loan.
+Ashcroft's first acquisition was Uni-Kleen—a loss-making cleaning company with 1,000 employees, which he purchased for just £1 in 1974, with a £15,000 bank loan.
 He worked to turn the company around, selling it just three years later for £1.3 million.

 On exiting Uni-Kleen in 1977, his next purchase was Hawley Goodall, another poorly performing company, this time in camping equipment manufacture.
 Ashcroft used Hawley to make a series of acquisitions, transforming the company into a business services group, ranging from janitorial services for hospitals and offices, to car auction services, and later with a focus on the security services industry.
 Through the sale of the car auctions division to the fast-expanding British Car Auctions (BCA), he formed a lifelong friendship with David Wickins, whom he would later help take a majority stake in Lotus Cars, as well as provide finance for other joint-ventures.
 By 1981, Hawley had made its first acquisitions in the United States, and its total revenues had grown to $27 million.

 By early 1983, Hawley had built up a 20% stake in pharmaceutical packaging manufacturer Cope Allman.
 Ashcroft offered to increase his stake to 29.9%, just below the 30% level at which a formal bid for the entire company must be launched.
 Ashcroft and Cope Allman fought bitterly over the purchase share price and current holdings, with Cope Allman reporting Ashcroft and Wickins to the Takeover panel, after discovering that BCA had built up a 13.5% in the company.
 But the takeover panel found that Ashcroft and Wickins were operating independently, so Hawley was able to increase its holding to 29.9%.
 At this point the combined holdings of Hawley and BCA in Cope Allman amounted to 43.5%, giving them the power to introduce sweeping changes without launching a full bid.
 Cope Allman was eventually sold to an MBO backed by Hawley and financed by Bain Capital, and then sold to Bowater in 1992 in a complex swap of assets with ADT/Hawley.

 In 1985 Ashcroft and Wickins bought car sales dealership Henlys Group via a Canadian-registered company, Mipec.
 Controlled by Ashcroft's Hawley Goodall, Henlys was merged with the already-owned funeral hearse maker Coleman Milne to form a motoring division.
 In 1989, Hawley Goodall sold its motoring division consisting of Henlys and Coleman Milne to the Plaxton Group, the bus and coach manufacturer based in Scarborough, North Yorkshire.